Maroka-chan/dockerfiles/velocity/README.md

 # Velocity

-Velocity is a Minecraft server proxy focused on scalability and flexibility.
+Velocity is a Minecraft server proxy written in Java which focuses on scalability and flexibility.

 ## Pull Docker Image